derekahn/autoapp/README.md

 ## CI/CD How To 🧙

 This tutorial assumes you have access to the [Google Cloud Platform](https://cloud.google.com).
-While GCP is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.
+While GCP is used for basic infrastructure requirements, the lessons learned in this tutorial can be applied to other platforms.

 > It's not a requirement.
 But reading through this tutorial will be easier and available offline utilizing [vmd](https://www.npmjs.com/package/vmd).
 It requires [node.js](https://nodejs.org/en/) installed which you can do with `$ brew install node` and then `$ npm install -g vmd`.
 Then in the root of the project `$ cd ~/<WORK_DIR>/autoapp/ && vmd`.